moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/deploy_lens_on_dataos/index.md

 ### **Step 2: Create Instance Secrets for code repository credentials**

-Create and configure an Instance Secret to secure your code repository credentials.
-This involves the following steps:
+To secure your code repository credentials, you need to create and configure an Instance Secret.
+This secret is necessary because the Lens deployment file contains Git/Bitbucket credentials and repo address to fetch the all Lens artifacts.
+To create and configure an Instance Secret follow the below steps:

-**Create an Instance Secret manifest file**
+**a.** **Create an Instance Secret manifest file**

 Define the Instance Secret Resource in a YAML file.
-Below is a template you can use for Bitbucket, substituting `${USERNAME}` and `${PASSWORD}` with your actual Bitbucket credentials:
+Below is a template you can use for Bitbucket and Github, substituting `${USERNAME}` and `${PASSWORD}` with your actual credentials of Bitbucket or Github:

 ```yaml
 # RESOURCE META SECTION